GSA/citizenscience.gov/_projects/citizen-science-catalog.md

 ---
 layout: project
 title: Federal Crowdsourcing and Citizen Science Catalog
-short_title: The Catalog
+short_title: Explore Projects
-description: This database, developed in response to a memorandum from the White House Office of Science and Technology Policy (OSTP) provides a government-wide listing of citizen science and crowdsourcing projects by agency.
+description: This searchable database provides a government-wide listing of citizen science and crowdsourcing projects designed to improve cross-agency collaboration, reveal opportunities for new high-impact projects, and make it easier for volunteers to find out about projects they can join.
 permalink: /projects/catalog/
 tags: project
 image: /assets/img/project-images/catalog.jpg